-- There's still a little time to seed some quick-growing crops for the winter.
-Spinach and mache are good candidates.
+In late August to early September, seed some quick-growing crops for the winter.
+Spinach and mâche are good candidates.
 Also try arugula, cilantro, and scallions.
-Allow the crops to grow as much as possible before mulching and covering with row cover (see instructions above). - Look for crop varieties that have been bred for cold weather, like Bloomsburg Longstanding Spinach and Evergreen Hardy White Scallions.
+Allow the crops to grow as much as possible before mulching and covering with row cover (see instructions above).
+Look for crop varieties that have been bred for cold weather, like Bloomsburg Longstanding Spinach and Evergreen Hardy White Scallions.